aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/README.md

 The following is required to run this workshop:

 * An AWS account with administrative level access
+* Licenses for IBM Spectrum LSF 10.1
-* Installation and full Linux distribution packages for IBM Spectrum LSF 10.1 Standard or Advanced Edition and a corresponding entitlement file.
+* An IBM Passport Advantage account for downloading the installation and full Linux distribution packages for IBM Spectrum LSF 10.1 Standard or Advanced Edition and a corresponding entitlement file.
 * An Amazon EC2 key pair
 * A free subscription to the [AWS FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ).
 * A free subscription to the [Official CentOS 7 x86_64 HVM AMI](https://aws.amazon.com/marketplace/pp/B00O7WM7QW).